abelozer/cisco-hints/ios-xr/flexible-cli.md

-# ASR9k Flexible CLI
+# IOS XR Flexible CLI
 Flexible CLI uses groups and templates which can be applied to the configuration.
 The inherited group configuration is not shown with simple **show running-config** but there's a special keyword **inheritance**.
+If you also add **details** you'll see commented lines _#inherited from group_.
+This is not very common because you can't see configuration with a command you used to use.
+Flexible CLI helps to keep configuration standartised and this is a good reason to think about it at least.

 ## Create groups
+First of all we're creating groups.
+Pay attention to the values in quotes.
+They represent basic regular expressions for matching some numbers.
+OSPF process id or if-number.
 ```
 group ospf
  router ospf '[0-9]'